Kyle Collinsworth: Dallas Mavericks (2017–2018)

 On December 19, 2017, Collinsworth was signed by the Dallas Mavericks to a two-way contract.
 During that time, he split playing time between the Mavericks and their G-League affiliate the Texas Legends.
 He made his debut a day later, in a 110–93 win over the Detroit Pistons, in which he recorded three points, a steal and a rebound in 13 minutes of action.
 He was waived on January 11, 2018, but was re-signed to a 10-day contract two days later.
 The Mavericks let his second 10-day contract expire.
 On February 8, 2018, the Mavericks signed him for the rest of the season.

 He was waived by the Mavericks on July 6, 2018, and played for them in the 2018 NBA Summer League.

 On September 14, 2018, Collinsworth signed with the Toronto Raptors on a training camp deal.

 On October 12, 2018, Collinsworth was waived by the Raptors.

 Salt Lake City Stars (2019–2020)

 Collinsworth was added to the opening night roster of the Salt Lake City Stars in 2019.
 On January 18, 2020, Collinsworth scored 16 points, grabbed 15 rebounds and dished out seven assists in a loss to the Westchester Knicks.
 He sat out with an unspecified illness between January 24 and February 19.

 SeaHorses Mikawa (2020–2022)

 On October 9, 2020, the SeaHorses Mikawa announced that they had signed with Collinsworth.

-San-en NeoPhoenix (2022–present)
+San-en NeoPhoenix (2022–2023)

 On July 1, 2022, the San-en NeoPhoenix announced that Collinsworth is part of the team for the 2022–23 season.